imker25/samba_exporter/docs/DeveloperDocs/ActionsAndReleases.md

 ## CI/CD Pipeline

 For continuous integration and deployment this project uses [GitHub Actions](https://github.com/imker25/samba_exporter/actions).
 The main pipeline is defined in `.github/workflows/ci-jobs.yml`.
-This pipeline will will start on every push to github and then run the steps shown below:
+This pipeline will will start on every commit pushed to GitHub and then run the steps shown below:

 ```mermaid
 %%{init: {'theme':'dark'}}%%